GUIDE 2: VARIABLES AND HYPOTHESES

 For example, men over 30 with higher mental health scores are more likely to be married in the U.S. Aha!
 Marriage is a "buffer" protecting from the stresses of life, and therefore it promotes greater mental health.
 Wait!
 Perhaps the causal direction is the reverse.
 Men who are in better mental shape to begin with get married.
 Maybe both are true...When we cannot clearly designate which variable is causal, we have a symmetric relationship.

 Since we know that we cannot use experimental treatments in naturalistic variables to determine cause and effect, yet we know that scientists can and do draw causal conclusions in nonexperimental studies, here is a set of helpful rules for tentatively establishing causality in correlational data.

-For a more detailed discussion, I recommend the following book:
+For a more detailed discussion, I recommend the following books:

-You can actually download this book FOR FREE from the American Educational Research Association by clicking HERE!
+AERA BARGAIN: You can actually download this book FOR FREE in pdf from the American Educational Research Association by clicking HERE!